-There are quite a few options out there, but the two most popular are direct-to-garment (also known as DTG) and screen printing.
+There are quite a few custom apparel printing options out there, but the two most popular are direct-to-garment (also known as DTG printing) and screen printing.
 Choosing the right one for your online business can be the first building block that leads to satisfied customers, saving costs, and being able to scale your business as it grows.

-With so much at stake, it’s important to research your printing options by asking questions about the methods, such as:
+With so much at stake, it’s important to research your options by asking questions about the two printing methods, such as:

 In this article, we’ll look into the differences between DTG and screen printing, the designs they work best with, and how sustainable each technique is.

 Let’s take a look at screen printing first.
 In this section, we’ll answer the most common questions about the screen printing process, including the cost, the quality, and design requirements.

 Screen printing is a printing method where ink is pushed through a woven screen (also called mesh stencil) onto fabric.
 The ink doesn’t soak into the fabric, but lays on top of the product.